Note: For the Original

 Date: Fri Aug 12, 2005 4:43 pm

-New Members: It is recommended you read from the beginning of the archive, as previous
+New Visitors: It is recommended you read from the beginning of the archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q: I wanted to write to you and tell you of my on going research into

 I have been working with the Kriya yoga tradition in its varying forms for a

 number of years, and as you know it is virtually identical to the methods

 you espouse, except for minor variations.
 Originally, I started off using a

 methodology in which celestial prana was brought in through the crown of the

 sushumna to the Kanda at the base of the spine on the in breath, it was held

-for a short time while the mantra Om Mani Padme Aum was chanted; then
+for a short time while the mantra Om Mani Padme Aum was chanted; then on the

-breathing.
+alternative nostril breathing.
 Twelve to eighteen basic kriyas were performed,

 then one went into meditation upon the Sound Current in the centre of the

 As a result of such a practice, profound bliss and spiritual states that

 were preliminary to Samadhi were experienced; these practices took place in

 an environment of profound celibacy and life force control in which my

 Consciousness.
 I must say, that my life at that time was one of profound joy

 and bliss, rising ecstasy and conductivity was on going, all of my

 faculties, intellectual, intuitive, physical, were enhanced.